pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 ```
 ![png]({{ site.baseurl }}/assets/cover-song-similarity/true-cover-pair-qmax.png)

-From the plot, we can clearly see a long and densely closer diagonals which gives us the notion of closer similarity between the query and reference song as expected.
+From the plot, we can clearly see long and densely closer diagonals which give us the notion of closer similarity between the query and reference song as expected.

 Now, let's compute the cover song similarity distance between false cover song pairs.